arminstraube/lc-python-intro/_episodes/01-getting-started.md

 > This is a temporary script file.
 > """
 >~~~
-> Write the following line below these lines and press run (the green 'play' button or f5).
-A window might pop up asking you to specify the run settings, leave the settings as they are and press 'Run'.
+> Write the following line below these lines and press run (use the button with both the cursor and the green 'play' button to run a single line or a selected bit of code).
 > What happens?
 >
 > ~~~